codepress/admin-columns/readme.txt

 == Changelog ==

+= NEWVERSION =
+* [Fixed] Page Order column is now available on all supported posttypes

 = 2.4.5 =
 * [Fixed] Estimate Time Reading column will not display a value when there is no content
 * [Fixed] When updating there was a possbile change on a "Cannot modify header information"